netgen/ibexa-site-api/docs/introduction/index.rst

   that is not the configured engine for the repository.

   Why?
-While Solr search engine provides more features and more performance than Legacy search engine, it's a separate system needs to be synchronized with changes in the database.
+While Solr search engine provides more features and more performance than Legacy search engine, it's a separate system that needs to be synchronized with changes in the database.
 This synchronization comes with a delay, which can be a problem in some cases.

   FilterService gives you access to search that is always up to date, because it uses Legacy search